tbarabosch/quincy-complementary-material/README.md

 The yara signatures are unfortunately incomplete.
 The rules of some families could not be published due to their classification.
 However, we might share them on a 1-to-1 basis depending on your reputation and/or organization.
-Contact us for more information (thomas.barabosch at fkie.fraunhofer.de).
+Contact us for more information (thomas.barabosch at gmail.com).